ISISComputingGroup/ibex_developers_manual/Motion-Set-points.md

 The lookup motion setpoint file has the following format:

-    # Commnet, lines starting with hashes are comments
+    # Comment, lines starting with hashes are comments
     <label> <coord 1> <coord 2>
     <label> <coord 1> <coord 2>
     ...